Telok Ayer MRT station

-First announced as Cross Street MRT station in 2005 as part of the Circle line's Downtown extension, constructing the station required diverting the traffic on Cross Street to a temporary viaduct while building the DTL tunnels above the operational East West line tunnels.
+First announced as Cross Street in 2005 as part of the Circle Line's Downtown Extension (DTE), constructing the station required diverting the traffic on Cross Street to a temporary viaduct while building the DTL tunnels above the operational East–West Line (EWL) tunnels.
 The station, which opened in 2013 along with the DTL Stage 1 stations, features an Art-in-Transit artwork Charm of Bay by Lim Shing Ee.

+Etymology

+The station is named after Telok Ayer Street, which originally was a coastal road along the Telok Ayer Bay and was named after the bay.
+The official written Chinese name for the station (直落亚逸 (Ti̍t-lo̍k A-ia̍t)) is directly inherited from the historical Singaporean Hokkien transliteration of the region's Malay name.

 History

 The station was first announced as Cross Street station when the Land Transport Authority (LTA) unveiled the 3.4 km Downtown extension (DTE) on 14 June 2005.
-The DTE was initially planned to be a branch of the Circle line that would extend from Milennia (now Promenade) station to Chinatown station.
-In 2007, the DTE was revised to be the first stage of the 40 km Downtown line.
+The DTE was initially planned to be a branch of the Circle Line that would extend from Milennia (now Promenade) station to Chinatown station.
+In 2007, the DTE was revised to be the first stage of the 40 km Downtown Line (DTL).
 Contract 908 for the construction of Cross Street station and associated tunnels was awarded to a joint venture between Samsung Corporation and Soletanche Bachy France at a contract sum of S$224.9 million (US$ million) in August 2007.
 Through a public poll, the station was renamed to Telok Ayer in June 2009.

 During the station's construction, a temporary viaduct was built along Cross Street.
 The two-lane 407 m bridge, which ran between Central Boulevard and China Street, was constructed to replace the closed lanes that had to make way for the station's construction.
 Work on the viaduct began on 3 February 2008 and it opened for traffic on 28 December that year.
 Three subsequent ramps to the viaduct were opened over the course from February to April 2009.

-The DTL tunnels to the station had to be constructed right above the operational East West line (EWL) tunnels.
+The DTL tunnels to the station had to be constructed right above the operational East–West Line (EWL) tunnels.
 To minimise any upward movement of the EWL tunnels, cement was pumped into the soft soil to strengthen it, while structures such as hydraulic jacks and interlocking pipes were installed above the tunnels.
 The steel pipes for the DTL tunnels' foundation had to be cautiously positioned to avoid any damage to the EWL tunnels.
 To address the poor ground conditions at the site during excavation, the diaphragm walls adopted the “Trouser Legs” concept which allowed the walls to reach the harder soil at deeper depths, functioning as both as earth–retaining and foundation elements.